 - Stir well.
 Let the mixture thicken for 2 to 3 minutes.

-- If any medicine remains after drinking, add more water, stir, and drink immediately.
+- If there is any medicine left, add more water, stir, and drink immediately.

-- Add 5 mL of water to a catheter-tipped syringe, and then add the contents of a 2.5 mg packet (or use 15 mL of water for the 10 mg packet).
+- Add 5 mL of water to a catheter-tipped syringe.
+Then add the contents of a 2.5-mg packet (or use 15 mL of water for the 10-mg packet).

 - Shake the syringe right away.
 Let the mixture thicken for 2 to 3 minutes.

 - Shake the syringe once more.
-Give the medicine through the nasogastric or gastric tube into the stomach within 30 minutes.
+Give the medicine through the tube within 30 minutes.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.